 # Introduction {#intro}

 With extension of life expectancy over the last few decades, dementia has become a major burden that affects the elderly.
 In 2016, the global number of individuals who lived with dementia was over 40 [@gbd2016] million and by 2050 this number is expected to triplicate [@worldreport2018].
 In 2020, deaths due to Alzheimer’s disease and other dementias have increased, becoming the 7th leading cause of death globally and overtaking stroke to become the second leading cause in high-income countries[@who2020].
-Although dementia risk does not represent a leading cause of disease and death in low-middle income countries, it is projected to increase as the burden of preventable and curable diseases reduce. , women are disproportionately affected, worldwide.
+Although dementia risk does not represent a leading cause of disease and death in low-middle income countries, it is projected to increase as the burden of preventable and curable diseases reduce.
+Likewise, women are disproportionately affected, worldwide.
 The increased risk is not only due to longer life-expectancy, but several societal factors may increase their risk, such as having decreased access to education [@lancet_education].
 Furthermore, the burden of dementia does not only affect those who have the disease: dementia has large effects on the lives of caregivers, families, and health-care systems.
 Unequal distribution of opportunities, responsibilities and societal roles push women into the caregiver role more than men, which hampers even more their access to paid work and health, especially in poor and marginalized areas, creating negative feedback loops that increases all kinds of disparities [@swinkels2019, @brodaty2009, @etters2008].
 Therefore, there is an urge to reduce the burden of dementia by targeting prevention and delay of onset.